andr1976/ramdecom/README.md

 This way a dynamic link is created in the local site-packages directory.
 Any changes to the code will be dynamically updated, so no need to run ``` pip install -e ``` every time the code is updated.

+---
+**NOTE**

+This package, or CoolProp to be more precise, runs on python 3.8 and apparently the CoolProp pip package has issues with python 3.9.
+Maybe compiling from source works, but this has not been tested.
+Hence, it is highly recommended that python 3.8 is used.

+---

 ## Usage

 ### Import main class